mikkosyrja/speedcrunch-sailfish/README.md

 #### Function and settings pages

-Leftmost page has function list containing all SpeedCrunch engine functions, constants, units and user defined items.
+Leftmost page has function list containing all SpeedCrunch engine functions, units, constants and user defined items.
 Topmost filter list selection can be used to show only built-in functions, units, constants or user defined variables and functions.
 Search field below it performs additional filtering by name.